adon-cloudcannon/landing-page-test/src/collections/posts/share-common-components-and-syndicate-content-with-site-mounting-on-cloudcannon.md

   featured_image:
   featured_image_alt:
 ---
-We’ve just added a super-early Christmas present for CloudCannon users: <a target="_blank" rel="noopener" href="https://cloudcannon.com/documentation/articles/site-mounting/">Site Mounting</a>, available right now for all CloudCannon developers on Standard, Team, and Enterprise plans.
+We’ve just added a super-early Christmas present for CloudCannon users: Site Mounting, available right now for all CloudCannon developers on Standard, Team, and Enterprise plans.

 By enabling Site Mounting with source files, you can easily reuse (’mount’) your centrally managed site components and shared layouts across multiple CloudCannon sites and keep these components on all of your sites up to date — all from one single source of truth.